evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 # Installation and prep

-After [installation](../get-started/install-evidently.md), import evidently and the required tests or test suites:
+After [installation](../get-started/install-evidently.md), import the TestSuite component and the required tests or test suites:

 ```python
 from evidently.test_suite import TestSuite